teableio/teable/apps/nestjs-backend/src/event-emitter/README.md

 - `RecordUpdated`: Triggered when an existing record is updated.

+- `RecordDeleted`: Triggered when an existing record is deleted.

 - `ViewCreated`: Triggered when a new view is created.

 - `ViewUpdated`: Triggered when an existing view is updated.